jnaidu/Identity/Unsuspend_a_User.md

 # Unsuspend a User
 ## Description
-This section depicts how to suspend a user.
-Once you the user is suspended, they won't be able to log into CIS.
+This section depicts how to unsuspend a suspended user.
+Once you the user is unsuspended, they will be able to log into CIS.

 ##Who can perform this function?
 Security Administrator